eForms Logo

 Prohibited from Buying

-In accordance with Hawaii statutes,[2][3] none of the following individuals may purchase or possess a firearm:
+In accordance with Hawaii statutes,[2][3] none of the following individuals may own, possess, or control any firearm:

-• No person who is a fugitive from justice or is a person prohibited from possessing firearms or ammunition under federal law shall own, possess, or control any firearm or ammunition therefor.
+• A person who is a fugitive from justice or prohibited from possessing a firearm or ammunition under federal law shall own, possess, or control any firearm or ammunition.

 • Is or has been under treatment or counseling for addiction to, abuse of, or dependence upon any dangerous, harmful, or detrimental drug, intoxicating compound,[5] or intoxicating liquor;

-• Has been acquitted of a crime on the grounds of mental disease, disorder, or defect[6] or
+• Has been acquitted of a crime on the grounds of mental disease, disorder, or defect; or any similar provision under federal law, or the law of another state;[6]

-• No person who is less than twenty-five years old and has been adjudicated by the family court to have committed a felony, two or more crimes of violence, or an illegal sale of any drug shall own, possess or control any firearm or ammunition therefor.
+• No person who is less than twenty-five years old and has been adjudicated by the family court to have committed a felony, a crime of violence, a criminal offense relating to firearms, or an illegal sale or distribution of any drug shall own, possess or control any firearm or ammunition.

 • Is or has been under treatment for addiction to any dangerous, harmful, or detrimental drug, intoxicating compound, or intoxicating liquor;